LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

 </br>

 #### Migration function
-Trying to access objects whose schema is not matching any more the current one is not allowed by Realm.
+Trying to access objects whose schema is not matching the current one any more is not allowed by Realm.
 However, in a migration function we want to port the old data to new format, so we still need a way to access the old data.
 Here is when the [`Realm.DynamicApi`](https://www.mongodb.com/docs/realm-sdks/dotnet/latest/reference/Realms.Realm.html#Realms_Realm_DynamicApi) comes to the rescue *15)*; in fact this is the tool that allows us to bypass the checks for correctness that Realm normally applies.
 Lastly, when in a migration function [`Migration.OldRealm`](https://docs.mongodb.com/realm-sdks/dotnet/latest/reference/Realms.Migration.html#Realms_Migration_OldRealm) is where to find the old realm, the one that holds data modeled after the old schema; while [`Migration.NewRealm`](https://www.mongodb.com/docs/realm-sdks/dotnet/latest/reference/Realms.Migration.html#Realms_Migration_NewRealm) is where the migrated data needs to be written to.
 With the theory out of the way, we can look at the migration function.
 When we got the new *15)* and the old employees *14)*, the latter through the `DynamicApi`, we can start iterating over them *16)* in order to fill the `Employee.Gender` with the appropriate `enum`.
 Additionally, we need to rename the `Price` property to `LastPurchasedPrice` *17)*.
 Lastly, from a theoretical stand point changing which field is the primary key only requires an update in the schema.
 However, since by definition a PK must not have duplicates, we need to make sure that there are not duplicates in the newly selected field `Consumable.ProductId` *18)*.
 In case the new PK has duplicates that are not removed before the `MigrationCallback` ends, Realm throws `Realms.Exceptions.RealmDuplicatePrimaryKeyValueException`.
 Note that a `Department` is also added to the `Employee` model *9)*.
 But since that schema addition does not need any special handling, there is nothing to do about it in the migration function.
 Of course, if the new field needed to be filled according to some logic, the migration function would be a good place to do it.

-To summarise, in this migration you just saw how to:
+To summarise, in this migration you are going to see how to:
 1. change the backing value of a model's property (from a string to an enum) *16)*
 1. rename a property of a model *17)*
 1. move the Primary Key (PKs) from a model's property to another one and handle the deletion of duplicated PKs *18)*